initiate blank vectors of a specific type

 ## list()

-NA’s are a common issue in dealing with data from various places (remember spreadsheet lesson?).
+NA’s in RNA’s are a common issue in dealing with data from various places (remember spreadsheet lesson?).
 R deals well with NA’s and even provides different NA’s for different data types.

 #what do the NAs look like?